-The Neurobiology Unit investigates molecular mechanisms involved in neuronal death with the objective of identifying new therapeutic targets for the treatment of neurodegenerative diseases, in particular of Alzheimer's disease.
+The Neurobiology Unit investigates the molecular mechanisms of neuronal death to identify new therapeutic targets for the treatment of neurodegenerative diseases.
 Our team is also affiliated with the Center for Biomedical Research in Neurodegenerative Diseases, CIBERNED.
-The research is focused into two main lines:

-2) Mitochondrial epigenetic markers for the early detection of Alzheimer's disease in its preclinical phase.
-Neurons depend largely on the energy provided by the mitochondria, which in turn are a key element of the apoptotic neuronal death program.
-Our group investigates the influence of mitochondrial fusion/ fission processes and mitochondrial dynamics on neuronal synapse loss in models of neurodegeneration.
+Neurons depend largely on the energy provided by the mitochondria, which in turn are a key organelle of the apoptotic neuronal death program.
+Our group investigates the influence of mitochondrial fusion/ fission processes on neuronal synapse loss in models of neurodegeneration.
 Also, our work aims to identify epigenetic mechanisms that regulate mitochondrial DNA transcription and replication during neurodegeneration.

-Neural synapse loss is a phenomenon that occurs in the initial stages of neurodegenerative diseases such as Alzheimer's and it is considered to cause the memory deficits characteristic of this disease.
-However, the mechanisms responsible for synapse elimination during neurodegeneration are still unknown.
-Our project is focused on two objectives:
+The loss of neuronal synapses is a phenomenon that occurs in the early stages of neurodegenerative disorders such as Alzheimer's disease and is considered a cause of the memory deficits that are characteristic of this disease.
+However, the mechanisms responsible for the elimination of synapses during neurodegeneration are not well known.

-1) To identify the molecular mechanisms that cause elimination of synapses in models of Alzheimer's disease, and
+1) To identify the molecular mechanisms that cause synapse elimination in models of neurodegeneration, and